Uddhav Thackeray: Change in bylaws

-Eknath Shinde's Challenge and Takeover
+Eknath Shinde's challenge and takeover

-More recently, Uddhav Thackeray faced a significant challenge to his leadership when Eknath Shinde, a key member of the party, called for breaking the Maha Vikas Aghadi alliance and re-establishing an alliance with the Bharatiya Janata Party.
-Despite gathering support from two-thirds of his party members, Uddhav Thackeray ignored their requests, leading to a political crisis that resulted in his resignation as Chief Minister of Maharashtra.
-Through a legal battle, Eknath Shinde claimed that he had the support of the majority of Shiv Sena members, and the Election Commission of India recognized his faction as the legitimate Shiv Sena party, effectively granting him control over the party.
+More recently, Thackeray faced a significant challenge to his leadership when Eknath Shinde, a key member of the party, called for breaking the Maha Vikas Aghadi alliance and re-establishing an alliance with the Bharatiya Janata Party.
+Despite gathering support from two-thirds of his party members, Thackeray ignored their requests, leading to a political crisis that resulted in his resignation as Chief Minister of Maharashtra.
+Through a legal battle, Eknath Shinde claimed that he had the support of the majority of Shiv Sena members, and the Election Commission of India recognised his faction as the legitimate Shiv Sena party, effectively granting him control over the party.

 Personal life

 Thackeray has always had a keen interest in photography and has exhibited his collection of aerial shots of various forts of Maharashtra at the Jehangir Art Gallery in 2004.
 He has also taken photographs of wildlife including those of the Kanha, Gir, Ranthambore, Bharatpur national parks.
-Due to these experiences he named his first photography exhibition in 1999 as "Live and Let Live.
+Due to these experiences he named his first photography exhibition in 1999 as "Live and Let Live".
 He has also published photo-books Maharashtra Desh (2010) and Pahava Vitthal (2011), capturing various aspects of Maharashtra and the warkaris during Pandharpur Wari respectively in the two books.

 On 16 July 2012, Thackeray was admitted to Lilavati Hospital after he reported chest pain.
 He underwent an angioplasty and all the three blockages in his arteries were successfully removed.
 On 12 November 2021, he underwent a cervical spine surgery at the HN Reliance Hospital.

 Family

-Thackeray is married to Rashmi Thackeray and has two sons, Aaditya and Tejas.
+Thackeray is married to Rashmi Thackeray and has two sons, Aaditya, who serves as MLA from Worli constituency, and Tejas.

 Rashmi Thackeray (née Patankar) is the editor of Saamana and Marmik.
-She is the daughter of Madhav Patankar who runs his family business and comes from a middle-class family and also a RSS member.
+She is the daughter of Madhav Patankar, who runs his family business and is also an RSS member.
 She lived in suburban Dombivli and did her Bachelor of Commerce degree from V G Vaze College in Mulund.
 She joined the Life Insurance Corporation of India as a contract employee in 1987.
-She became the friend of Raj Thackeray 's sister Jaywanti and through her came into contact with Uddhav Thackeray.
-Later they got married in 1989.
+She became the friend of Raj Thackeray's sister Jaywanti and came into contact with Thackeray through her.
+Later, they got married in 1989.

-The elder son Aaditya is the president of the Yuva Sena.
-He was serving as Cabinet Minister of Tourism and Environment Government of Maharashtra.

-The younger son Tejas is an Indian conservationist and wildlife researcher.
+The elder son, Aaditya, is the president of the Yuva Sena.
+He has served as Cabinet Minister of Tourism and Environment Government of Maharashtra.
+Tejas, the younger son, is a wildlife conservationist and researcher.